fetchai/agents-aea/docs/quickstart.md

 info: Echo Behaviour: act method called.
 ```

 Note, due to the dialogue reference having to be incremented, you can only send the above envelope once!
-This approach does not work in conjunction with the <code>aea interact</code> command.

 ### Stop the AEA